MEDICARE ADVANTAGE HAS BETTER BENEFITS

 The first set of critics are the Cold-Hearted Bureaucrats (CHBs).

-The coldhearted bureaucrats follow in the long-standing tradition of the traditional Medicare fee-for-service benefit limitation people and they oppose every patient and consumer linked benefit enhancements for the plans.
+The CHBs follow in the long-standing tradition of the traditional Medicare fee-for-service benefit limitation people and they oppose every patient and consumer linked benefit enhancements for the plans.
 The CHBs coldly oppose and attack expanding Medicare Advantage benefits, even though the better benefits clearly make very positive impacts on people’s lives.

 Medicare Advantage has much better benefits than standard Medicare — including some levels of in-home care, dental care, and electronic care.
 The CHBs oppose and have objected to all of those enhancements and they earn the label cold-hearted because they don’t want government money to be used in expanded ways to help people even if individual people clearly benefit when that happens.
-The CHBs don’t count better care or better benefits as a positive things to do, because they believe those enhancements encourage people to enroll in Medicare Advantage plans and they don’t want the plans to be a better choice.
+The CHBs don’t count better care or better benefits as a positive things to do, because they believe those enhancements encourage people to enroll in Medicare Advantage plans and they don’t want the plans to be a better choice and have more enrollees.

 The CHBs say that the only benefits that should be given to Medicare enrollees are the ones created and originally given to people by standard Medicare — and they very explicitly do not believe that making lives better for people should be a use of government money.